noobprogrammer333/Final-Project-Final-Exam/README.md

   - Dynamically prunes the tree to reduce the number of possible words based on guesses.
 How It Works:
   - Players guess a 5-letter word.
-  - Feedback is provided based on the match with the target word.
+  - Feedback is provided based on whether it matches the target word.
   - The tree updates to show only possible remaining words.

 2. **Binary Search Tree (BST)**